 Persistent identifiers

 Digital Persistent Identifiers (DPIs) or Persistent IDentifiers (PIDs) are long-lasting unique codes made up of a string of letters and numbers that are assigned to different people, objects, or ideas.
 Two common examples of PIDs are Digital Object Identifiers (DOIs – which you may be most familiar with for journal articles or other online texts) and Open Researcher and Contributor IDs (ORCIDs – a free identifier that researchers can claim and attach to their work).
+Sponsored projects with federal funders will be required to use ORCID starting in 2025.

 Why do we care about persistent identifiers?
 A primary reason is that persons and works may have the same name/title, and a unique identifier fixes that issue by disambiguating them.
 Another reason is that on-line locations (such as websites and links) may change and break, while PIDs are designed to be updated to point to the current location of the object.